-In order to apply for admission, the following credentials are required before an admission decision can be made:
+The following credentials are required before an admission decision can be made:

-- Submission of an admission application
+- Submission of the first-year admission application

-- Students who are placed on a wait list need to understand it is not the same as being denied admission.
+- Students who are placed on a wait list should understand it is not the same as being denied admission.
 Wait list status simply means that an applicant’s credentials may require a closer review beyond just the quantitative numbers.
 Offers of admission will be made to wait listed applicants on a regular basis.

 - Wait listed applicants should strive to improve their grades and re-submit them to the Office of Admissions after the next marking period.
 Periodic review of the wait list will likely begin in November and offers of admission are made on a rolling basis.
 Our goal is to have most of the wait list decisions made in March or April.
 A final round of wait list offers may be made in mid-May on a space available basis.
 We encourage students to submit additional information if it improves the academic record.